Christian views on the Old Covenant: New Covenant Theology

 New Covenant Theology (or NCT), is a recently expressed Christian theological system on this issue that incorporates aspects of Dispensationalism and Covenant Theology.

-NCT claims that all Old Covenant laws have been fulfilled by Christ and are thus cancelled or abrogated in favor of the Law of Christ or New Covenant law.
+NCT claims that Christ has fulfilled all Old Covenant laws and are thus cancelled or abrogated in favor of the Law of Christ or New Covenant law.
 This can be summarized as the ethical expectation found in the New Testament.
-Thus NCT rejects antinomianism as they do not reject religious law, only the Old Covenant law.
+Thus, NCT rejects antinomianism as they do not reject religious law, only the Old Covenant law.
 NCT is in contrast with other views on Biblical law in that most other Christian churches do not believe the Ten Commandments and other Divine laws of the Old Covenant have been "cancelled."

-New Covenant theologians see the Law of Christ or New Testament Law as actually including many of the Divine Laws, thus, even though all Old Covenant laws have been cancelled, many have still been renewed under the Law of Christ.
-This is a conclusion similar to older Christian theological systems on this issue, that some Old Covenant laws are still valid, but this understanding is reached in a different way.
-On the issue of the law, Dispensationalism is most similar to NCT, but New Covenant Theology may be still evolving a coherent system that will better distinguish itself from it.
-Richard Barcellos has criticized NCT for proposing that the Ten Commandments have been cancelled.
+New Covenant theologians see the Law of Christ or New Testament Law as including many of the Divine Laws; thus, even though all Old Covenant laws have been canceled, many have still been renewed under the Law of Christ.
+This conclusion is similar to older Christian theological systems on this issue, which states that some Old Covenant laws are still valid, but this understanding is reached differently.